Quantum entanglement between an optical photon and a solid-state spin qubit

 - View All

-Quantum entanglement is among the most fascinating aspects of quantum theory.
-Entangled optical photons are now widely used for fundamental tests of quantum mechanics and applications such as quantum cryptography.
-Several recent experiments demonstrated entanglement of optical photons with trapped ions, atoms and atomic ensembles, which are then used to connect remote long-term memory nodes in distributed quantum networks.
+Quantum entanglement is among the most fascinating aspects of quantum theory1.
+Entangled optical photons are now widely used for fundamental tests of quantum mechanics2 and applications such as quantum cryptography1.
+Several recent experiments demonstrated entanglement of optical photons with trapped ions3, atoms 4,5 and atomic ensembles6-8, which are then used to connect remote long-term memory nodes in distributed quantum networks 9-11.
 Here we realize quantum entanglement between the polarization of a single optical photon and a solid-state qubit associated with the single electronic spin of a nitrogen vacancy centre in diamond.
-Our experimental entanglement verification uses the quantum eraser technique, and demonstrates that a high degree of control over interactions between a solid-state qubit and the quantum light field can be achieved.
-The reported entanglement source can be used in studies of fundamental quantum phenomena and provides a key building block for the solid-state realization of quantum optical networks.
+Our experimental entanglement verification uses the quantum eraser technique5,12, and demonstrates that a high degree of control over interactions between a solid-state qubit and the quantum light field can be achieved.
+The reported entanglement source can be used in studies of fundamental quantum phenomena and provides a key building block for the solid-state realization of quantum optical networks13,14. © 2010 Macmillan Publishers Limited.
+All rights reserved.

 author list (cited authors)